sayem314/hooman/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
-name: "🐞 Bug report"
+name: '🐞 Bug report'
 about: Something is not working as expected
 ---

 #### Describe the bug

+- Hooman version:
 - Node.js version:
 - OS & version:

 <!-- A clear and concise description of what the bug is. -->